199491300/199491300/README.md

 ### Hi there 👋

-I'm Jingyi Ai ! 😉🎓 I am a PhD student in kinesiology working with Dr. Chang in Physical Activity and Cognitive Neuroscience Laboratory at The National Taiwan Normal University.
+I'm Jingyi Ai ! 😉🎓 I am a PhD student in kinesiology working with Dr. Chang in Physical Activity and Cognitive Neuroscience Laboratory at National Taiwan Normal University.
 Also, I am the EEGlab amateur！

 I graduated with a BEng degree in kinesiology from Brijing Normal University (Beijing, China) in 2016.
 After that, I received a MSci degree from Nanjing Normal University (Nanjing, China) in 2019.